Select travel dates to see prices

 1. BEACH CLEANING: This program is about beach, ocean, and coastal cleaning expeditions.
 Retrieving plastic from our environment is our main purpose.
 Volunteer role at our camp is creating good team work while at our activities.
 Volunteer roles also include camp related chores, like cleaning equipment, classifying plastic for recycling and reusing.
 Also keeping personal space clean and maintaining general camp order.
 The volunteers can expect to be in contact with a beautiful park, surrounded by nature, and awesome beaches, while we do the beach cleaning activities.
 We expect that the volunteers have a positive attitude, and good team building and social skills.
 Team collaboration and respect among the team is always expected from the volunteers.
 At this volunteer camp you can help us make a difference in our efforts to maintain our environment and have a great time doing it!!!

-2. SAVING THE TURTLES: Our projects have the most beautiful vegetation and attractive environment and are located at the Caribbean as well as the Pacific side.
+2. SAVING THE TURTLES: Our projects have the most beautiful vegetation and attractive environment.

 Green Sea Turtes: Green turtles (Chelonia mydas) are not actually green but take their name from the colour of their body fat.
 These turtles are hunted for both their eggs and their meat, which is widely held to be the most delicious of all the sea turtle species.